Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Rua Augusta is the pedestrian street that connects Praça do Comércio (Commerce Square) to Praça do Rossio (Rossio Square).

-This street is Baixa’s main shopping street, packed with brand clothes and shoes shops, tourist-oriented restaurants and street performers.
+This street is Baixa’s main shopping street, packed with brand clothing and shoe shops, tourist-oriented restaurants, and street performers.

 Nearly all the buildings flanking the street have the same height and were built after the 1755 earthquake with “Pombaline” architecture, named after Marquês do Pombal, the prime minister in charge of Lisbon’s rebuilding.